v1v/assetbeat/README.md

 Mage targets are self-explanitory and can be listed with `mage -l`.

-Build the inputrunner binary with `mage build`, and run it locally with `./inputrunner`.
+Build the assetbeat binary with `mage build`, and run it locally with `./assetbeat`.
-See `./inputrunner -h` for more detail on configuration options.
+See `./assetbeat -h` for more detail on configuration options.

 PRs will fail CI checks unless formatted with `mage format`.